Time Blocking - Complete Guide for 2026

 Improves Time Awareness

 You learn how long tasks actually take.
-Your planning becomes more realistic.
+Most people underestimate by 50%.
+Your planning becomes more realistic over time.
+This accurate time estimation is crucial for meeting deadlines.

 Ensures Progress